-(If not applicable, please proceed to item 5. below.)

-- a.
+- e.
+If the program is focused on electronic media, it must be thoroughly analyzed taking into account specific NASD Standards in this area.
+Refer to the NASD Handbook, standards for Accreditation III.J. - 4.
+Institutions offering graduate degrees must include a discussion of the following: (If not applicable, please proceed to item 5. below.) - a.
 Proficiencies required for entrance to the program (for example, performance, theoretical and research skills, dance history, etc.); when these must be achieved and how they are tested; and whether credit toward the degree is permitted for study directed toward completion of these proficiencies. - b.
 Research and professional tools required in the program (for example, languages, statistics, computer science, etc.); when these must be achieved and how they are tested; and whether credit toward the degree is permitted for study directed toward completion of these proficiencies. - c.
 The institution's policy for conducting a comprehensive review at or near the conclusion of degree study of (a) initial graduate degree candidates, (b) terminal graduate degree candidates by using such methods as written or oral comprehensive examinations, seminars providing summary evaluation, or a cumulative series of reviews. - d.
 Candidacy and final project requirements for the program; for example, requirements for dissertations, performances, research projects, etc. Discuss the purpose of these requirements and how they serve the objectives of the program. - 5.
 Results of the program related to its purposes, including means for evaluating these results and assuring that requisite student competencies and levels of achievement discussed in items 3. and 4. above are being developed.
-Means for using such evaluations as the basis for program improvement are considered in item 6 immediately below and in Section III.B. of Format A. - 6.
+Means for using such evaluations as the basis for program improvement are considered primarily in Section I.O., and if applicable, may be considered in Section III of Format B. - 6.
 An assessment of strengths, areas for improvement, challenges and opportunities, including an assessment of the extent to which the program is meeting institution-wide or dance unit aspirations for excellence. - 7.
 A rationale for continuation of the program if it has had no graduates during the past five years. - 8.
 Plans for addressing weaknesses and improving results.